jupyterhub/traefik-proxy/docs/source/install.md

-If you want to use a key-value store to mediate configuration (mainly for use in distributed deployments, such as containers), you can get The key-value stores via their respective installation pages:
+If you want to use a key-value store to mediate configuration (mainly for use in distributed deployments, such as containers), you can get the key-value stores via their respective installation pages:

 - Install [`redis-server`](https://redis.io/docs/install/install-redis/)